 A nice touch is the use of both satin-brushed and polished surfaces, which accompany a unidirectional bezel with crisp clicks, lumed indices and hands, and the the industry-popular orange accents.

-Underneath the engraved case back is the reliable automatic Sellita SW200 with forty-eight hours of power reserve, quick date, and stop seconds.
+Underneath the engraved case back is the reliable automatic automatic Sellita SW2601 (base Sellita 200-1) with thirty-eight hours of power reserve, quick date, and stop seconds.

 There will be five iterations of the Clifton Club as follows, and our favorites are numbers 1 and 5, in large part because it’s a rather appealing strap :